New-Horizon-Tech/prom-release/README.md

             exit 1
           fi

-          # Commit and push the the release information
+          # Commit and push the prom-release changes
           releases/prom.sh commit "Created release and promoted OurFrontend $VERSION" if [ $? -ne 0 ]; then
             exit 1